SohamGhugare/surv-ai-lance/README.md

-# Surv-AI-Lance - A project by Team Omnisense
+# Surv-AI-Lance - A project by Team Omniscience

 ## Components